KlaraElmegaard/SocialGraphs_HP/index.markdown

 ## Networks, data and...
 Harry Potter??

 Was you disappointed when you turned 11 and did not recieved a letter with an owl inviting you to start at Hogwarts, School of Witchcraft and Wizardry?
 If so, you are like us!
-And if you, still want to go to Hogwarts and explore the big universe and meets characters, you have come right place! \n Using the Through network thoery, the known and unknown relationships between the fantastic and wonderful characters that appear in the universe, together with the connections between bloodtype (muggles, pure-blood e.g.) and the four houses of Hogwarts, will be analyzed.
+And if you, still want to go to Hogwarts and explore the big universe and meets characters, you have come right place!

+Using the Through network thoery, the known and unknown relationships between the fantastic and wonderful characters that appear in the universe, together with the connections between bloodtype (muggles, pure-blood e.g.) and the four houses of Hogwarts, will be analyzed.
 With natural language processing the language of the character pages, the books and manuscripts of the movies will be analysed through sentiment analysis and wordclouds.

 ## Data
 Where do one get a lot if information?
 Lucky for us a huge Fandom Wiki exists for the Harry Potter Universe.
 We used this to download the wikipedia pages for all the characters LINK.
 From each wiki-page we used regular expression to get all the links but also to gather informations such af house, blood and gender.
 Since the language on wiki-pages are fairly neutral, we also usd text analysis to analyse the books LINK and the movie scripts LINK.
 Regarding the movie scrips, the sentiment of some of the main characters will be considered over time.
 LINK TO DATA